institut-galilee/NASTA/TP/TP3/2/README.md

--This the part.2 of the tp 3.
+This the part.2 of the tp 3.
--We connect our arduino to ESP32 using I2C.
+We connect our arduino to ESP32 using I2C.
--Code for ESP32 for being in Master mode :
+Code for ESP32 for being in Master mode :
-      #include <Wire.h>
+     ` #include <Wire.h>
       // Include the required Wire library for I2C<br>#include int x = 0;
       void setup() {